awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 Before you can configure Amazon Cognito authentication for OpenSearch Dashboards, you must fulfill several prerequisites\.
 The OpenSearch Service console helps streamline the creation of these resources, but understanding the purpose of each resource helps with configuration and troubleshooting\.
 Amazon Cognito authentication for Dashboards requires the following resources:
 + Amazon Cognito [user pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html)
 + Amazon Cognito [identity pool](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html)
-+ IAM role that has the `AmazonESCognitoAccess` policy attached \(`CognitoAccessForAmazonOpenSearch`\)
++ IAM role that has the `AmazonOpenSearchServiceCognitoAccess` policy attached \(`CognitoAccessForAmazonOpenSearch`\)

 **Note**
 The user pool and identity pool must be in the same AWS Region\.
 You can use the same user pool, identity pool, and IAM role to add Amazon Cognito authentication for Dashboards to multiple OpenSearch Service domains\.
 To learn more, see [Limits](#cognito-auth-limits)\.

 ### About the user pool<a name="cognito-auth-prereq-up"></a>

 User pools have two main features: create and manage a directory of users, and let users sign up and log in\.
-For instructions about creating a user pool, see [Create a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-as-user-directory.html) in the *Amazon Cognito Developer Guide*\.
+For instructions to create a user pool, see [Create a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-as-user-directory.html) in the *Amazon Cognito Developer Guide*\.

 When you create a user pool to use with OpenSearch Service, consider the following:
 + Your Amazon Cognito user pool must have a [domain name](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-domain.html)\.
 OpenSearch Service uses this domain name to redirect users to a login page for accessing Dashboards\.
 Other than a domain name, the user pool doesn't require any non\-default configuration\.